and Joint Replacement Dr. James W. Cahill • Dr. David A. Porter • Dr. Paul E. Kovatis

 Joint Replacement Surgery

-Dr. Cahill has over 20 years of experience with joint replacement surgery.
-Though he is highly skilled and experienced in traditional joint replacement methods, he frequently continues his training to bring the latest advances in joint replacement to his patients, including outpatient surgery and robotic-assisted joint replacement.
+At Cahill Orthopedics, we have extensive experience with joint replacement surgery.
+Our surgeons frequently continue their training to bring the latest advances in joint replacement to patients, including outpatient surgery and robotic-assisted joint replacement.

-Dr. Cahill only recommends joint replacement surgery when more conservative treatments for arthritis have failed.
-If joint pain interferes with a patient’s everyday life, and conservative treatments do not provide sufficient pain relief, Dr. Cahill may recommend joint replacement surgery to improve the patient’s quality of life.
+Our surgeons only recommend joint replacement surgery when more conservative treatments for arthritis have failed.
+If joint pain interferes with a patient’s everyday life, and conservative treatments do not provide sufficient pain relief, we may recommend joint replacement surgery to improve the patient’s quality of life.

-Learn more about Dr. Cahill’s expertise in joint replacement with the topics below.
+Learn more about our expertise in joint replacement with the topics below.

 Arthritis, fractures, or other injuries can lead to severe hip pain.
 Hip pain can interfere with everyday activities, making even simple tasks like walking or bending difficult or impossible.
 Nonsurgical treatment options like medication, physical therapy, and activity modification may be helpful for some patients.
 In other cases, where hip pain is severe and does not respond to nonsurgical treatment, hip replacement surgery may be an option.
 During a hip replacement procedure, the damaged portions of the hip are removed and replaced with prosthetic components to allow for ease of movement.